Maxogravo/Maxogravo/README.md

 # ⚙️ What Am I Working On?
 - An Unreal Engine Game
-- Converting My CPU To A Simulator
+- Open sourced and documented 32 bit CPU

 # 🧠 What Languages Do I Know?
 - Python (Fluent)